 Here are some details you'll need to have finalized before your florist can draw up a complete contract:

-Reception Site: This should be booked, and you should be aware of the prominent colors of the venue (so the flowers don't clash), and what spaces you intend on decorating in additional to the guest tables (coat check, restrooms, entryway, etc).
+- Reception Site: This should be booked, and you should be aware of the prominent colors of the venue (so the flowers don't clash), and what spaces you intend on decorating in addition to the guest tables (coat check, restrooms, entryway, etc).

 Questions to Ask Your Wedding Florist